tinacms/tina-graphql-gateway/packages/client/readme.md

 ### Define Schema

-Your site's schema is defined within the `<site_root>/.forestry` directory
+Your site's schema is defined within the **<site_root>/.forestry** directory

-You'll need to setup a few files:
+You'll need to setup a few configuration files:

 #### .forestry/config.js